donedgardo/blog/content/blog/clean-architecture.md

 or huge list of bugs whenever the software adds new features.
 Changes are quick and simple and bugs are few.
 This may seems farfetched, but I've experienced this.

-Bad code is way to common in our industry, but it doesn't have to be.
+Bad code is way too common in our industry, but it doesn't have to be.

 Some companies seem to believe that if you throw more resources to a badly coded software will solve the problems, but statistics show otherwise, it might eventually get better but if the cleanup of the code doesn't happen;